sailorlee97/sailorlee97/README.md

 - 💞️ I received a bachelor of science degree in mathematics in 2019 and entered Nanjing University of Posts and Telecommunications to study for a master's degree in computer science in the same year.
 - ✨ I'm open to:
- collaboration opportunities (anytime & anywhere & any type) Summer Internship:ML/Engineering Internship or Network Security.
+ collaboration opportunities (anytime & anywhere & any type) Summer Internship: ML/Engineering Internship or Network Security.
 - 📫 How to reach me?
 - Please email me 1219094708@njupt.edu.cn
 <!---